Minneapolis Police Investigating Deadly Shooting Early Tuesday

 Officers from the 5th Precinct responded just after 2:20 a.m. on May 13 to multiple reports of gunfire in the 2700 block of Pillsbury Avenue South.

-When they arrived, they found the young man lying next to a vehicle and with a life-threatening gunshot wound.
-Officers began lifesaving efforts until EMS arrived, but the victim was pronounced dead at the scene.
+When they arrived, they found 18-year-old Yamil Joseph Rosado Arellano, lying next to a vehicle and with a life-threatening gunshot wound to the neck.
+Officers began lifesaving efforts until EMS arrived, but he was pronounced dead at the scene.

 FREE > Sign up for the MN CRIME newsletter

-Initial information indicates the victim was driving when he was struck by gunfire, causing his vehicle to crash into a parked car.
+Initial information indicates Rosado Arellano was driving when he was struck by gunfire, causing his vehicle to crash into a parked car.
 A female passenger inside the vehicle was not physically hurt.
 Investigators believe there may have been an altercation prior to the shooting.

 The scene was secured as officers canvassed the area for witnesses and evidence.
 Forensic specialists with the Minneapolis Police Department processed the area, but no arrests have been made as of Tuesday morning.